anthonymobile/njbuswatcher_2020/README.md

 ####
 23 4-hour sprints

-##### route headway test
-    - accumulate some data on the desktop, need completed trips
-    - **wwwAPI.RouteReport.get_headway** add {{headway}} tags to route.html template and start testing

-##### new statewide nav structure
+##### new statewide nav structure (started 31 may 2019)

-    - implementation strategies
+    - implementation strategy
+        - a single site with statewide at top  www.njbuswatcher.com/
+            - render with index.html
+        - any number of collections can be defined in route_config.py

-        - 1 single site with statewide at top and infinite and non-exclusive (e.g. routes can appear in multiple places) defineable minisites - e.g. www.njBusWatcher.com/jerseycity
+        and infinite and non-exclusive (e.g. routes can appear in multiple places) defineable minisites - e.g. www.njBusWatcher.com/jerseycity
-        - 2 each instance is a single city dash, with a config-defined set of routes

     - implementation notes
         - Pass forward a tuple (cityindex=true, city=“jersey city”) and use this in Jinja to rewrite the urls
         - define sub-url dashboard minisites that allow aggregation of urls using another dict definition in the config file